CHERIoT-Platform/cheriot-rtos/docs/WritingADeviceDriver.md

  4. Whether this capability authorises acknowledging the interrupt so that it can fire again.
     This will almost always be true in device drivers but should generally be true for only one compartment (for each interrupt), whereas multiple compartments may wish to observe interrupts for monitoring.

-As with the MMIO capabilities, compartments
+As with the MMIO capabilities, sealed objects appear in compartment reports.
+For example, the above macro expands to this in the final report:

 ```json
         {